United States license plate designs and serial formats: Trends in serial formats

 Formats for license plate numbers are consistent within the state.
 For example, Delaware is able to use six-digit all-numeric serials because of its low population.
 In a similar case, New Hampshire uses seven-digit all-numeric serials.

 Several states, particularly those with higher populations, use seven-character serials.
 The most common example is ABC-1234 (with or without a space or dash), used in Georgia, Michigan, Mississippi, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Texas, Virginia, Washington, and Wisconsin.
-Other examples of seven-character formats are 1ABC234 in California; AB-12345 in Connecticut and Illinois; 1AB2345 in Maryland; and 1234ABC in Kansas.
+Other examples of seven-character formats are 123ABC4 (formerly 1ABC234) in California; AB-12345 in Connecticut and Illinois; 1AB2345 in Maryland; and 1234ABC in Kansas.
 Many states have switched to seven-character serials after outgrowing their six-character formats, such as North Carolina in the 1980s and Connecticut in 2015.

 States with lower populations typically use six-character serials with three letters and three numbers (such as ABC-123 or 123-ABC).
 These states are Alaska, Hawaii, Indiana, Iowa, Louisiana, Maine, Minnesota, Mississippi, Nebraska, New Mexico, North Dakota, Oklahoma, Oregon, South Carolina, and Vermont.
 Meanwhile, Arkansas, Colorado, Florida, and New Jersey have grown to adopt a format with two numbers and four letters.
 Arkansas uses ABC-12D; Colorado and Florida use ABC-D12; and New Jersey uses A12-BCD.
 Rhode Island and Washington, D.C. use two letters and four numbers; while Nevada uses one letter and five numbers.
 Arizona is unique in that its serials are based on blocks of six-character alphanumeric combinations.

 Serial coding

 License plate numbers are usually assigned in ascending order from a starting point such as A00001.
 Typically, the numbers progress first, followed by the letters.
 In this example sequence, the second license plate would be A00002, the third would be A00003, and so on.
 After A99999 is issued, the next plates in line are B00001 to B99999, then C00001 to C99999, then D00001 to D99999, then E00001 to E99999, and so on.
 In most cases after Z99999 is reached, the positioning of the numbers and letters is flipped.
 Thus, the next plate in line would be 00001A, then 00002A, and so on.
+By adding an extra letter or number, more available combinations can be used.
 By observing the letters in a familiar license plate format, one can determine roughly when the plate was issued.

 In a few cases, numbers have been assigned in descending order.
 For example, when Virginia switched to seven-character serials in 1993, numbers beginning with AAA-1000 were already in use for extra-cost, optional-issue plates.
 Therefore, the new standard license plates were issued in descending order from ZZZ-9999.

 Delaware and Indiana issue plates randomly, based on which serials are readily available.